writetome51/abstract-app-paginator/README.md

         getData: (
             // called whenever a batch is loaded.

-            batchNumber,
+            batchNumber: integer,
-                // Which 'chunk' of items to be returned (i.e, say itemsPerBatch is 50.
+                // Which 'chunk' of items to be returned (i.e, say `itemsPerBatch` is 50.
                 // If batchNumber is 1, getData() returns items 1 thru 50.
 If
                 // batchNumber is 2, getData() returns items 51 thru 100).

-            itemsPerBatch,
+            itemsPerBatch: integer,

             isLastBatch: boolean
-                // If isLastBatch is true, it only returns the remaining items in the
+                // If isLastBatch is true, getData() only returns the remaining items in
-                // dataset, and ignores the itemsPerBatch parameter.
+                // the dataset, and ignores itemsPerBatch.

         ) => any[],